 According to eMarketer, programmatic advertising has been steadily growing in popularity.
 By 2019, it’s expected that 83.6% of display advertising will be bought and sold programmatically:

 Programmatic isn’t just display advertising, though.
 It refers to ad sales on search networks too, and any other network bought with software.
-However, when you buy ads through these networks (like AdWords for example) individually, you’re not necessarily using a demand-side platform.
+However, when you buy ads through these networks (like Google Ads for example) individually, you’re not necessarily using a demand-side platform.

 How a DSP works